BVenkatManoj/coffee_roasting_using_tensorflow/README.md

 A binary classification neural network built with TensorFlow/Keras to predict whether a coffee roasting process produces **Good Coffee** or **Bad Coffee** based on roasting **Temperature** and **Duration**.

+##Acknowledgment

+This project was inspired by Andrew Ng's famous coffee roasting example used in machine learning education.
+His enthusiasm and recurring references to coffee beans made the coffee roasting problem an engaging way to learn neural networks, data preprocessing, and binary classification with TensorFlow.

 ## Features

 * Data preprocessing and feature normalization